 The stranger leaves to contact the authorities and see if anyone reported the money missing.
 The new found friend and pigeon wait for the return of the stranger.
 After a few minutes,the new found friend wonders where the stranger went.
 This is how the accomplice makes his getaway.

 He then leaves to find the stranger.
 The pigeon is left alone, and soon wonders where everyone has gone.
 Finally, it dawns on him, maybe they are not coming back.
 Then he opens the valuables up and sees it is worthless.
 At that point he realizes he has been scammed.
+People are not used to being confused about money, and the thieves are experts at what they do.
+When the greed factor come into play, and people see a way to get money for nothing, they are easily mislead.

 This con game is very old, but still in use today.
 And it still works.
 It usually involves trying to scam the elderly because they are the most vulnerable.
 It is explained in detail here: The Top Senior Citizen Scams.